mhoban/rainbow_bridge/README.md

 ## Making a custom BLAST database

 It's a well-known fact that DNA barcode reference libraries are incomplete, and you might want to augment them with your own sequencing efforts.
-Also, sometimes you don't need to query agains the entire NCBI database.
+Also, sometimes you don't need to query against the entire NCBI database.
 In those cases (and maybe some others), you'll probably benefit from using a custom BLAST database.
 There is plenty of information about this online, but a simple example is provided here.
 You'll need, at the very minimum, a FASTA file containing your known sequences.
 If you want those to be assigned taxonomy, you'll need to create a taxonomic ID mapping file.
 I'll assume you've pulled the blast singularity image [as shown in the previous example](#downloading-the-ncbi-blast-nucleotide-database).
 For this example, we've sequenced four taxa, which resulted in the following FASTA file (`seqs.fasta`):

 ```fasta
 >seq1